-The most important considerations when starting out to plan a forecasting trial or benchmark (t/b) is to be clear about the desired outcome.
+The most important initial consideration when planning a forecasting trial or benchmark (t/b) is to be clear about the desired outcome.

-The following tables provide information about the benefits and drawbacks of selecting to carry out a t/b.
-Before starting a t/b it is recommended to go through these tables and determine if the effort is warranted.
+The following tables provide information about the benefits and drawbacks of conducting a t/b as a key part of the selection process.
+Before a decision is made to conduct a t/b it is recommended to go through these tables and determine if the effort is warranted.